 If you have stains on your fancy set of knives, avoid using white vinegar to clean them.
 The acidic content can corrode the metal blades and dull knife edges.
 The best way to maintain your kitchen knives is to simply wash with soap and warm water before thoroughly drying.

 5. Egg stains

 Although white vinegar is given much credit for removing tough stains, egg stains isn’t one of them.
 The acidity of the vinegar will only stiffen the egg (much like adding vinegar to water to poach eggs), making it more difficult to remove.

 The best way to safely remove an egg stain is to mix a solution of two teaspoons of liquid dish soap in two cups of cool water.
 Then, dip a sponge, white cloth or soft-bristled brush in the solution and work into the stain.
 Once the stain is lifted out, blot with a clean, damp cloth or paper towel.

 6. Computer and phone screens

 While it may be tempting to use white vinegar to get a shiny and mark-free screen, it’s a bad idea.
 Vinegar will only strip off the protective coating of the screen and should not be used on electronic devices.
 Instead, use microfiber cloths to wipe away any dust particles or dirt.
-You can also buy specially formulated cleaners such as Eveo Screen Cleaner Spray ($20, Amazon (opens in new tab)) for spotless screens.
+You can also buy specially formulated cleaners such as Eveo Screen Cleaner Spray ($19.97, Amazon) for spotless screens.